 ACKNOWLEDGING THE SOVEREIGNTY OF GOD

 One of the most important steps to becoming, is acknowledgment.
 Acknowledging who you are, what you have, where you are at, and most importantly, your strengths and your weaknesses.
 To acknowledge is to accept the truth or existence of something.
-Once you are able to accept your position, the next step is embrace it as your reality of the moment, which invariably is going to drive you to do the needful towards achieving your purpose.
+Once you are able to accept your position, the next step is to embrace it as your reality of the moment, which invariably is going to drive you to do the needful, towards achieving your purpose.

 Sovereignty refers to the supreme authority and power of an entity, such as a state, institution, or individual, to govern and control their own affairs, free from direct external influence or control.